 b.
 Complies with the contract holder behavior requirements stated in Section 10.A to Section 10.G above.

-If the company models policy loans explicitly, the company shall:
+If the company models contract loans explicitly, the company shall:

-Treat policy loan activity as an aspect of contract holder behavior and subject to the requirements above in this section.
+Treat contract loan activity as an aspect of contract holder behavior and subject to the requirements above in this section.

 b.
 Assign loan balances either to exactly match each contract’s utilization or to reflect average utilization over a model segment or sub-segments if the results are materially similar.

 c.
-Model policy loan interest in a manner consistent with contract provisions and with the scenario.
-Include interest paid in cash as a positive policy loan cash flow in that projection interval, but do not include interest added to the loan balance as a policy loan cash flow.
+Model contract loan interest in a manner consistent with contract provisions and with the scenario.
+Include interest paid in cash as a positive contract loan cash flow in that projection interval, but do not include interest added to the loan balance as a contract loan cash flow.
 (The increased balance will require increased repayment cash flows in future projection intervals.)

 d.
-Model policy loan principal repayments, including those that occur automatically upon death or surrender.
-Include policy loan principal repayments as a positive policy loan cash flow, per Section 4.A.1.h.
+Model contract loan principal repayments, including those that occur automatically upon death or surrender.
+Include contract loan principal repayments as a positive policy loan cash flow, per Section 4.A.1.h.

 e.
-Model policy loan principal.
-Include additional policy loan principal as a negative policy loan cash flow, per Section 4.A.1.h (but do not include interest added to the loan balance as a negative policy loan cash flow).
+Model contract loan principal.
+Include additional contract loan principal as a negative contract loan cash flow, per Section 4.A.1.h (but do not include interest added to the loan balance as a negative policy loan cash flow).

 f.
-Model any investment expenses allocated to policy loans and include them either with negative policy loan cash flows or insurance expense cash flows.
+Model any investment expenses allocated to contract loans and include them either with negative contract loan cash flows or insurance expense cash flows.

 Non-Guaranteed Elements